python/devguide/security/policy.rst

 * For the initial report and follow-up communications, avoid overly long, verbose, or excessive structure (such as headers or tables).
-  Ideally reports should be a few sentences describing the vulnerability and a proof-of-concept script that reproduces the issue and provides a clear indication of whether the vulnerability is still present (such as exiting with ``1`` if vulnerable and ``0`` if not vulnerable).
+  Reports should be a few sentences describing the vulnerability.
+Ideally include a proof-of-concept script that reproduces the issue and provides a clear indication of whether the vulnerability is still present (such as exiting with ``1`` if vulnerable and ``0`` if not vulnerable).